 - water – the most obvious and easy liquid

-- lemon juice – the star of this post and my absolute favourite choice
+- lemon juice – the star of this post and my absolute favourite choice before switching to plain

 - orange juice – not my favourite, I don’t like this one

 - lime juice – I prefer lemon juice

 - apple compote – neutral results, so not really worth the effort